sanity-io/sanity/.github/PULL_REQUEST_TEMPLATE.md

 ### Notes for release

 <!--
-A description of the change(s) that should be used in the release notes.
+Engineers do not need to worry about the final copy, but they must provide the docs team with enough context on:

+* What changed
+* How does one use it (code snippets, etc)
+* Are there limitations we should be aware of

-If this is PR is a partial implementation of a feature and is not enabled by default, please call this out explicitly here so that it does not get included in the release notes.
+If this is PR is a partial implementation of a feature and is not enabled by default or if this PR does not contain changes that needs mention in the release notes (tooling chores etc), please call this out explicitly by writing "Part of feature X" or "Not required" in this section.
 -->